rakshit512002/Pacefin-Assignment-CRUD-APIs/README.md

 Deployment Link For Testing Purposes - https://pacefin-assignment-crud-apis.onrender.com

-I have also included the postman testing .json file for testing refrence purposes.
+I have also included Pacefin-Assignment.postman_collection.json file for testing refrence purposes.

 Here I have develop a basic RESTful API allowing CRUD (Create, Read, Update, Delete) operations on a simple data model and integrated it with a database.